dewan-ahmed/appsody-actions/README.md

 # Appsody GitHub-Actions Tutorial
 Appsody provides everything you need to iteratively develop applications, ready for deployment to Kubernetes environments.
 This tutorial walks through creating a continuous integration flow by using GitHub Actions for an Appsody Node.js/Express application.

-## Taking care of the pre-requisites
+## Prerequisites

-These steps are executed on linux(Ubuntu 18.04) but you can follow similar steps for Windows/Mac.
+The steps in this tutorial are executed on Linux (Ubuntu 18.04), but you can follow similar steps for Windows or macOS.

-### Installing Java
+### Install Java

-Get the latest version from [openJDK](https://jdk.java.net) During the time of this tutorial, version 13.0.1 is the latest.
-Update the following code to the jdk version you're using.
+Get the latest version from [openJDK](https://jdk.java.net).

+During the writing of this tutorial, version 13.0.1 is the latest.
+Update the following code <!--EM: where?--> to the jdk version you're using.

 ```
 wget https://download.java.net/java/GA/jdk13.0.1/cec27d702aa74d5a8630c65ae61e4305/9/GPL/openjdk-13.0.1_linux-x64_bin.tar.gz